Rsekaii/rsekaii.github.io/_posts/emath/2025-05-12-dif-uni-fun.md

 f(x) \text{ has at most } d \text{ roots in } \mathbb{F}_p
 $$

-Now, that the groundwork is set. let's start designing the function we wanted.
+We now shall construct the function we want using the properties of a Finite Field

 ---